hrhirha/boot2root/writeup1.md

 2. phase_2

-This phase expects our input to have 6 numbers
+This phase expects our input to have 6 numbers.

 ```
 $gdb-peda$ disas phase_2